van001/lesscode-fp/README.md

 const s2List = ptrn => async str => str.split(ptrn)

 // suppose your domain breaks Sting into List based on space.
-// partially apply s2List, with space and, create a new function. const space2List = s2List(space)
+// partially apply s2List, with space, and create a new function. const space2List = s2List(space)

 // will break String into List on every whitespace.